digital-blueprint/handbook/docs/frameworks/relay/dev/datetime.md

 * Behavior should be independent of the server timezone.
 For example the API responses should always be UTC.
 * When taking datetimes from external systems always ensure that it has a timezone (either fail when it is missing, make the timezone configurable, or set a fixed timezone if it is documented)
 * Use `DateTimeImmutable` and `DateTimeInterface` over `DateTime`.
 All operations on `DateTimeImmutable` create a new instance, which makes mutating objects you don't own impossible.
-* Set the timezone of the API as soon as possible, and do not switch between different timezones as this could lead to issues.
+* Never change the global timezone with `date_default_timezone_set()` except in the very early bootstrap phase of the application and only in code that is always executed.

 Open Questions: